-You may also receive medicines to help prevent reactions to the injection.
+You may also receive extra fluids and other medicines (eg, allergy medicine, fever medicine, gout medicine, steroids) to help prevent unwanted side effects from the injection.

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for unwanted effects.
 Blood tests may be needed to check for unwanted effects.

 This medicine may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
-Check with your doctor right away if you have more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, or weak legs.
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, or weak legs.

 This medicine may cause an infusion reaction within a few hours after you receive it.
-Check with your doctor or nurse right away if you have chest pain, fever, chills, itching, hives, flushing of the face, rash, dizziness, fainting, lightheadedness, troubled breathing, or swelling of the face, tongue, and throat.
+Check with your doctor right away if you have chest pain, itching, hives, a rash, flushing of the face, dizziness, fainting, lightheadedness, trouble breathing, swelling of the face, tongue, and throat, a fever, or chills.

 This medicine may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.